-Vital Strategies Healthy Food Policy Fellowship currently has seven fellows pursuing individual fields of study across the globe to bridge the research gaps and contribute to healthier food environments, through the use of the public policy, in their respective countries.
+Vital Strategies Healthy Food Policy Fellowship currently has eleven fellows pursuing individual fields of study across the globe to bridge the research gaps and contribute to healthier food environments, through the use of the public policy, in their respective countries.
 To learn more about the food policy program and fellowship, please visit here.

 Joana Indjaian Cruz

-Joana Indjaian Cruz is pursuing a Ph.D. in Law and Healthy Food Regulatory Policies (in Latin America) at Nova University of Lisbon’s School of Law.
+Joana Indjaian Cruz is pursuing a Ph.D. in Law and Healthy Food Regulatory Policies at Nova University of Lisbon’s School of Law.
 She has previously graduated with a degree in Master of Laws in human rights from São Paulo University, before which she pursued Bachelor of Laws from the Pontifical Catholic University, São Paulo.

-For almost four years, Joana worked for the Alliance of Tobacco Control and Health Promotion legal team as a lawyer in the obesity prevention program, acting in strategic litigation and advocacy to promote healthy food policy.
+For five years, Joana worked for the Alliance of Tobacco Control and Health Promotion legal team as a lawyer in the obesity prevention program, acting in strategic litigation and advocacy to promote healthy food policy.
 She was also a counselor at Brazil’s National Health Council and a member of the Supplementary Health Chamber of Brazil.
 She has participated in several national and international events about obesity prevention and tobacco control.

 She wants to intertwine her Ph.D. with her background in policy work around right to health, regulations, consumer defense and third sector law to improve the food environment in Brazil.

 Deivis Nicolás Guzmán-Tordecilla

 Deivis Nicolás Guzmán-Tordecilla is pursuing a Ph.D. in Health Systems at the Johns Hopkins University.
 He is currently working on an advisory team comprised of researchers at Johns Hopkins and a local university that aims to provide the Colombian Ministry of Health with sound technical advice on managing the pandemic.